betterscientificsoftware/bssw.io/Articles/ShortArticles/OpenssfBestPracticesBadgeProgram.md

 <a name="learning_tool"/>

-## CII Best Practices as a learning tool
+## OpenSSF Best Practices as a learning tool

 As of this writing, there are current unique 129 best practices listed across the three levels in a wide number of categories.
 Many of these items have detailed explanatory descriptions and the descriptions link to more information.
 Just carefully reading through all of these practices and their descriptions and following a few of the links can take halve a day or more.
 And this material and the material being linked to provides what is considered the state-of-the-art in each area in the open source community.
-Therefore, the CII Best Practices can serve as an effective learning tool for the state of the art in software engineering best practices.
+Therefore, the OpenSSF Best Practices can serve as an effective learning tool for the state of the art in software engineering best practices.

 Even if one has been in the software engineering and open source area for many years, one may not be aware of what is considered the current state-of-the-art and best practice.
 For example, for many years Contributor License Agreements (CLAs) were considered best practice and the recommended way for open source projects to manage IP and copyright issues related to contributions from different individuals and organizations.
 But apprehension on the part of various institutions to sign CLAs and other practical experience CLAs have lead to the usage of a Developer Certificate of Origin (DCO) to manage these issues instead <sup>[[dco]]</sup>.
 And therefore, currently DCO are considered the more recommended practice.
-Without a resource like the CII Best Practices, it would be very hard for many projects gain this type of knowledge in such a compact manner.
+Without a resource like the OpenSSF Best Practices, it would be very hard for many projects gain this type of knowledge in such a compact manner.

 <a name="continuous_improvement"/>

-## CII Best Practices as a road-map for continuous improvement
+## OpenSSF Best Practices as a road-map for continuous improvement

 As described above, the Badge App site provides the current status a percentage completion to the next badge for a given project.
 This percentage completion and the number of satisfied practices in each area provides a simple metric and a motivator for improvement for the project.